RogerAlbuquerque/e-commerce-sandbox/README.md

 # My playground to test everything

-**e-commerce-w-tailwind, is my project to test and learn all thte type of feature, and are a functional e-commerce too**
+**e-commerce-w-tailwind, is my project to test and learn all the type of feature, and are a functional e-commerce too**

 # 🤔 How to run on your pc?